FadhilAhsan/api-tv-tmdb/README.md

-# api-tv-tmdb
+# backend-my-tv-tmdb
-This backend for wrap api discover tv themoviedb.org
+This create backend for serve list data tv-series and caching data in server side with redis